 After analyzing the power consumption of DRAM and SRAM, the image data is processed with a decoder, which can be easily implemented into the integrated image processing algorithm.
 DCT, quantization, inverse quantization and IDCT in C++ are employed to process the approximated data after decoding.
 For the generality of the experimental results, 1 million images are used for the simulation.
 The final average PSNR with different K values are shown in Fig. 9, where it can be seen that the output quality decreases with smaller K value.
-Therefore, according to the requirements of different image applications, dynamic adjustment of off-chip and offchip storage power consumption can be achieved based on output quality needs.
-When K = 4, the proposed strategy in the paper has a PSNR loss of around 3.36 dB (compared to the accurate processing), and 39.8% power reduction for DRAM and 25.9% write power reduction for SRAM can be achieved.
+Therefore, according to the requirements of different image applications, dynamic adjustment of off-chip and off-chip storage power consumption can be achieved based on output quality needs.
+When K = 4, the proposed strategy in the paper has an average PSNR loss of around 3.36 dB (compared to the accurate processing), and 39.8% power reduction for DRAM and 25.9% write power reduction for SRAM can be achieved.
 Additionally, as for the complete dropping method shown in Fig. 9, in which all the bits in the low part are set to be ‘0’.
 It can be seen that the complete dropping method has an overall significantly lower PSNR value than that of our proposed strategy.
-As the K decreases, the output quality decreases sharply, when K = 4, the corresponding PSNR is 33.51 dB, which means that 10% reduction than our proposed strategy.
+As the K decreases, the output quality decreases sharply, when K = 4, the corresponding PSNR is 29.68 dB (below 30 dB), which is unacceptable in most practical applications.
 This shows the effectiveness and efficiency of our approximation approach for error compensation.
-Fig. 10 provides some examples when K = 4, the appearance of the image processing are not significantly different from that of the accurate processing results.
+Fig. 10 provides some examples with proposed strategy.
+When K = 4, the appearance of the image processing are not significantly different from that of the accurate processing results.
 However, as K increases, the PSNR value decreases and the image becomes substantially noisier.
+Fig. c shows the same examples with complete dropping method in order to prove the advantages of the proposed strategy in error compensation.
+The appearance of the image processing results is much more poor than that of the proposed strategy.

 C. The proposed strategy with a priority-based reduction in supply voltage